 Commonly, ginseng coffee is served in a cup that is slightly larger than the espresso cup; or you can opt for the large cup version, a quantity that corresponds to that of long coffee.

-Nutritional properties of ginseng
+The nutritional properties of ginseng

+48% of the calories are fat, 31% carbohydrates and 21% protein.
 Specifically, in one cup of ginseng there are:

-- 6.47 grams of carbohydrates, including 6.95 grams of sugars and 0.1 grams of fibre;
+- 6.47 grams of carbohydrates, of which 6.95 grams are sugar and 0.1 grams fibre;

 - protein is 4.41 grams;